cultleader777/EdenPlatform/wiki/productivity.md

-#+title: Productivity
+# Productivity

-* The most productive web development platform of all time
+"Eden Platform - The most productive web development platform of all time"

 A bold statement.
 Let's quickly define what we mean and what we don't mean by saying productivity.